denten-books/plain-text/3-format.md

 cats are not classified under the their semantic category of "felines."
 Rather, we are concerned with the abstract type of the identifier itself:
 "cat" belongs to the category "word."
-Other primitive classes include paragraphs, sections, paragraphs, and footnotes, for example.
+Other primitive classes include paragraphs, chapters, titles, and footnotes, for example.
 A document can subsequently be expressed as a hierarchical ordering of such primitive objects.
 In this way, we may think of a "novel" as an abstract succession of "chapters," which in turn encapsulate "paragraphs" that contain "sentences and